Spotsylvania Middle School Clinic

 *Please make sure that your child has turned in a green “clinic information card”.
 Any updates/changes on phone numbers should be sent to the nurse's clinic.Email school nurse: Staci Chipiwalt, RN, BSN

-6th Graders must have a TDAP vaccine before entering school in the fall.
+7th Graders must have the following immunizations before entering school in the fall:

 All students with asthma, food allergies, and special medical needs must have a physician-signed emergency care plan.
 All medications, including over-the-counter medications (such as Tylenol, Advil, cough drops, etc) must be